July 15, 2026, 11:30 am - 12:30 am

 In this webinar, professionally accredited engineer and multi-award-winning DEI consultant Poggy Murray Whitham explores what these insights mean for workplace culture in male-dominated environments shaped by traditional norms and expectations.

-In this webinar, professionally accredited engineer and multi-award-winning DEI expert and researcher Poggy Murray Whitham explores what these insights mean for workplace culture, not only in engineering but in any male-dominated environment shaped by traditional norms and expectations.
+In this webinar, professionally accredited engineer and multi-award-winning DEI expert and researcher Poggy Murray Whitham explores what these insights mean for organisations and leaders seeking to build more inclusive cultures.

-Drawing on professional and lived experience, multiple research studies they have led looking at mental health more widely and the specific experiences of the LGBTQIA+ community, and insights from their bestselling book Inclusion Moments relating to being a visible Queer advocate in a very traditional sector, Poggy shows how systems thinking and human storytelling combine to reveal the everyday interactions that shape belonging, behaviour, and organisational safety.
+Drawing on both professional and lived experience, Poggy will share findings from multiple research studies they have led on mental health and the experiences of LGBTQIA+ people in engineering and related sectors.
+They will also reflect on themes from their bestselling book, Inclusion Moments, including the realities of being a visible Queer advocate within a traditional industry.

-Inclusion does not need grand gestures.
-It starts in the smallest moments, often the ones we overlook, but which define how people show up, speak up, and stay.
+Inclusion does not begin with grand gestures.
+Often, it starts in the moments we overlook, but which influence how people show up, speak up and stay.

-• Highlight the current mental health emergency in the engineering, construction, and manufacturing sectors.
+• Explore the current mental health challenges affecting engineering, construction and manufacturing sectors

-• Share key findings and recommendations from research related to the experience of the LGBTQIA+ community within this industry.
+• Hear key findings and recommendations from research into the experiences of LGBTQIA+ people in these industries

 About the speaker | Poggy Murray Whitham